 Solar energy: What is solar energy - and how do we make the best use of it? - NIKIN CH

-Solar energy: What is solar energy - and how do we use it best?
+Solar energy: What is solar energy - and how do we make the best use of it?

-The spring-like weather of the last few days and weeks spoiled us with lots of sunshine and temperatures well above 20 °C. Spring 2020 is sunnier than any spring before.
-The sun not only provides us with vitamin D - but can also be used to generate energy.
+The spring-like weather of the last few days and weeks has spoiled us with plenty of sunshine and temperatures well above 20 °C. Spring 2020 is sunnier than any previous spring.
+The sun not only provides us with vitamin D - it can also be used to generate energy.

 How does the use of solar energy work physically?

-The sun's rays that reach us are products of the nuclear fusion that takes place inside the sun.
-When the rays hit the Earth's atmosphere, they still have an intensity of about 1367 watts per m².
-Part of the solar radiation is already stopped, dispersed or reflected in the atmosphere suspended matter.
-And the atmosphere itself is already heated by the solar radiation and thus absorbs a considerable amount of the radiation.
+The sun's rays that reach us are the products of nuclear fusion taking place inside the sun.
+When the rays hit the earth's atmosphere, they still have an intensity of approx. 1367 watts per m².
+Part of the solar radiation is already stopped, dispersed or reflected by suspended particles in the atmosphere.
+And the atmosphere itself is already heated by the solar radiation and therefore absorbs a considerable proportion of the radiation.

 What remains reaches the earth's surface and unfolds its effect there.
-The incident solar rays are used by plants for photosynthesis, i.e. the conversion of carbon monoxide into oxygen.
+The sun's rays are used by plants for photosynthesis, i.e. the conversion of carbon monoxide into oxygen.
 We owe the air we breathe to this process.

-When people use solar energy, they do so in different ways with the help of photovoltaics or photothermal energy:
+When people use solar energy, they do so in various ways with the help of photovoltaics or photo-thermal technology:

 • Using solar cells in photovoltaics to generate direct current

-• Power generation in the solar thermal power plant via heat and water vapour
+• Electricity generation in the solar thermal power plant via heat and steam

-• Power generation through sun-heated air in so-called updraft power plants
+• Generating electricity from sun-heated air in so-called upwind power plants

-• Solar ovens or cookers for heating food, medical equipment, etc.
+• Solar ovens or stoves for heating food, medical devices and much more.

 What are the advantages and disadvantages of solar power?

-When it comes to using solar energy, experts distinguish between solar collectors and photovoltaic systems.
-With the help of solar collectors, for example, water can be heated for household needs; a storage medium is not provided here.
+When it comes to the use of solar energy, experts distinguish between solar collectors and photovoltaic systems.
+Solar collectors can be used, for example, to heat water for household needs; no storage medium is provided here.
 However, the collectors only perform at their best when the weather is very fine and the sky is clear.
-At night, as soon as the heated water supply is used up, it's time to stop showering.
+At night, as soon as the heated water supply is used up, showering is no longer possible.

-Photovoltaic systems, on the other hand, can generate electricity that is fed into the grid.
-The electricity generated in this way is paid to the producer.
-Conversely, households with a photovoltaic system can feed electricity into the grid during the day and then, conversely, draw electricity from the grid at night.
+Photovoltaic systems, on the other hand, can be used to generate electricity that is fed into the grid.
+The electricity generated in this way is remunerated to the producer.
+Conversely, households with a photovoltaic system can feed electricity into the grid during the day and draw electricity from the grid at night.

-Of course, such systems are much more expensive to purchase than the quite simple collectors.
-In addition, users must calculate how large or powerful the system is in order to be able to amortise it sensibly.
-If you have enough roof space, you can write off a photovoltaic system of 20-30 m² within about 15 years.
+Such systems are of course much more expensive to purchase than the fairly simple collectors.
+In addition, users must calculate how large or powerful the system is in order to be able to amortize it sensibly.
+If you have enough roof space, a photovoltaic system of 20-30 m² can be amortized within approx. 15 years.

-It is also costly to store the solar energy produced.
-Work is still underway on appropriate chemical storage media; the use of hydrogen cells is conceivable.
+It is also complex to store the solar energy generated.
+Work is still underway on suitable chemical storage media, and the use of hydrogen cells is conceivable.

-But the possibilities are far from exhausted.
-At least a quarter of the energy demand could be covered by solar power by the middle of the century.
-And solar energy can be used not only for the electricity needed, but also for heating water and rooms - both actively and passively, ideally in combination with appropriate renovation and insulation of buildings.
+And the possibilities are far from exhausted.
+At least a quarter of our energy requirements could be covered by solar power by the middle of the century.
+And solar energy can be used not only for the electricity required, but also for water heating and room heating - both actively and passively, ideally in combination with appropriate renovation and insulation of buildings.

 Solar energy